duckdb/duckdb-web/docs/guides/performance/schema.md

 In the first experiment, we use the correct (most restrictive) types, i.e., both the `id` and the `ParentCommentId` columns are defined as `BIGINT`.
 In the second experiment, we define all columns with the `VARCHAR` type.
 While the results of the queries are the same for all both experiments, their runtime vary significantly.
-The results below show that joining on `BIGINT` columns is more than 2× faster than performing the same join on `VARCHAR`-typed columns encoding the same value.
+The results below show that joining on `BIGINT` columns is approx. 1.8× faster than performing the same join on `VARCHAR`-typed columns encoding the same value.

 <div class="narrow_table"></div>